 When you join a sorority, there is a financial obligation that comes along with membership.
-This financial commitment is often referred to as “dues” by chapter members.
-The cost of dues will look different for each campus and varies from semester to semester.
+This financial commitment is often referred to as “dues” or “membership dues” by chapter members.
+The dues amount will vary from chapter to chapter.

-The women of the sorority chapter vote to approve the budget for the next semester.
+The women of the sorority chapter vote to approve the budget either each semester or each year.
 This vote determines how much each member will pay in dues.
-These dues go toward chapter expenses and activities such as socials, fundraising events or sisterhood activities.
+These dues go toward chapter expenses and activities such as educational programming, fundraising events or sisterhood activities.
 They also cover things such as insurance for each member and fees to the inter/national organization to ensure they can provide educational and helpful resources to chapters.
-On some campuses, the cost of dues is also impacted by housing options.
-Not every sorority chapter has housing, those that do will see these costs reflected in membership dues.
+On campuses with sorority housing, there will also be expenses like room and board (rent) and meals that members who live in the house pay.

 Sorority dues can pay for: